alexfiset/garmin-gcal-sync/README.md

 - `run_garmin_sync.bat` — Windows Task Scheduler wrapper
 - Logs to `garmin_sync.log` next to the script

+Note this was created with the use of Claude Code

 ## One-time setup

 ### 1. Install Python deps